belgattitude/soluble-japha/README.md

 **the main weakness of the bridge** lies in the number of method calls between runtimes.
 And while calling a method is insignificant (a `roundtrip` is generally less than 1ms), if you intend to loop over big structures and call thousands of methods, objects the advantages of freedom can quickly become its weakness (see the 'performance' and 'how it works' below).
+Some [solutions](./test/src/SolubleTest/Japha/Db/JDBCPerformanceTest.php) exists but are still far from intuitive.

 *Note: Regarding the requirement of installing a JavaBridge server which can be seen as difficult.
 Be aware that with recent versions of the [php-java-bridge](https://github.com/belgattitude/php-java-bridge) fork